Kraftland/mcctl/readme.md

 [Environment Variables] mcctl --save-conf [Options]
 ```

 Next time you use `mcctl`, just type `mcctl`.
-Script will automatically remember your options.
+Script will automatically remember what you entered last time.

 ## Install requirements (Currently in beta, only pacman and apt recives full support)